-What is it: Arakawa Hiromu
+What is: Arakawa Hiromu

-What is it: Arakawa Hiromu
+What is: Arakawa Hiromu

 Fullmetal Alchemist and the Impact of Arakawa Hiromu